codahale/veil/docs/src/design/mres.md

 \text{Absorb}(Q_S) \\
 $$

-The hash's state is cloned and keyed with the sender's private key and a random nonce and used to derive a data encryption key, $K$, and an ephemeral private key, $d_E$:
+The duplex's state is cloned and keyed with the sender's private key and a random nonce and used to derive a data encryption key, $K$, and an ephemeral private key, $d_E$:

 $$